-DATED: FEBRUARY 16, 2023
+DATED: FEBRUARY 23, 2023

-The Assembly Judiciary Committee reports favorably Assembly Bill No. 3117.
+The Assembly Appropriations Committee reports favorably and with committee amendments Assembly Bill No. 3117.

-Under current law, a juvenile has a right to an attorney at every critical stage of a court proceeding in a delinquency case.
-This bill clarifies that a juvenile has a right to an attorney during every court appearance by the juvenile, any interrogation, identification procedure, or other investigative activity undertaken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint; and the duration of any dispositional order entered by the court.
+As amended, under current law, a juvenile has a right to an attorney at every critical stage of a court proceeding in a delinquency case.
+This bill as amended clarifies that a juvenile has a right to an attorney during every court appearance by the juvenile, including all post dispositional appearances; and any interrogation, identification procedure, or other investigative activity undertaken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint.

-In addition, this bill establishes that when a court requires out-of-home placement of child in a delinquency case, the court shall conduct a placement review hearing no later than 12 months after entry of the dispositional order.
+In addition, the amended bill establishes that when a court requires out-of-home placement of child in a delinquency case, the court shall conduct a placement review no later than 12 months after entry of the dispositional order and may conduct a formal hearing if so requested by the juvenile or ordered by the court.
 Under current law, although young people are routinely sentenced to serve three or more years in State custody, there is no court oversight of out-of-home placements in juvenile delinquency cases unless a specific request is made of the court.